bbobcik/auderis-test-extra/README.md

 ## Changelog

 ### 1.2.5
+* Natural list joining facility `NaturalDescriptionJoiner` has better support for Hamcrest-related activities: descriptions of matchers' mismatches can be added to the result list (items where the matcher is either `null` or matches the provided value are omitted from the result).

 ### 1.2.4
 * Parameter annotation `@HexBuffer` can optionally specify desired buffer capacity as well as whether